 The flow rule we are using is called ‘Preferred order’.
 It is similar to the ‘Send to first available port’ option in the Send to Port option of Fixed Resources, which you use by default to route flow items.
 It means that wherever possible, the first output connector will get the maximum flow rate that is permitted by both ends.
 If the source object has any flow capacity left, it will try to assign as much of that as possible to the second output port, then to the third, and so on.
 In other words, the higher the output arrow, the higher its priority when dividing all available flow capacity.

 In the properties of the Splitter.
-Set the Inflow Rate to unlimited.
+Set the Inflow Rate to unconstrained.
 The Outflow Rule should already be set to "Balanced flow on rate %".
-Enter a ratio of 93% and 7%.
+Enter a ratio of 97% and 3%.

 - Which flow rates do you expect?